mossbanay/Psychology-3-4/Notes/U3AOS1.md

 - Simple words are much easier to say (e.g yes and no) as opposed to less used words

 ### Parietal lobe

+#### Somatosensory cortex

+- Deals with information concerning the senses

 ### Occipital lobe

 - The information from each retina gets split up sent to both hemispheres for processing.